aghouseh/c5-power-tools/README.md

 Supports
 ========
-Currently only tested on OSX with Firefox. nyeah nyeah.
+Thoroughly tested on OSX with Firefox.
+Confirmed that it works on current versions of Chrome, but requires Tampermonkey to do so.